 - If you only sell digital products in B2B transactions, then you do not need to register for EU VAT.

 - If you ever sell digital products B2C in Europe, even just once, then you need to register and get your business a VAT number!

 So, if you’ve decided you do need to register, let’s carry on…

 As of 1 January 2021, you should register with a new EU VAT OSS in the non-union scheme.
 Like we said above, you can choose which of the 27 member states you’d like to serve as your “homebase” in the European Union.

 Tip: If your native language is English, you might want to choose Ireland.
 Unless you like a challenge!

-1. Choose your country and find its EU VAT MOSS online portal.
+1. Choose your country and find its EU VAT OSS online portal.